actions/runner/docs/adrs/1751-runner-job-hooks.md

   - `ACTIONS_RUNNER_HOOK_JOB_STARTED`
   - `ACTIONS_RUNNER_HOOK_JOB_COMPLETED`
 - Users can set these variables to the path of a `.sh` or `.ps1` file, which we will execute when Jobs are started or completed.
-  - Output from these will be added to a new step at the start/end of a job named `Pre Job Hook` or `Post Job Hook`.
+  - Output from these will be added to a new step at the start/end of a job named `Set up runner` or `Complete runner`.
     - These steps will only be generated on runs with these hooks
 - These hooks `always()` execute if the env variable is set
 - These files will execute as the Runner user, outside of any container specification on the job